Storm Damage Roof? A Homeowner's Action Plan

 Many homeowners hesitate to file a claim because they believe their insurance rates will automatically increase.
 However, damage from events like hail or wind is typically considered an "Act of God," meaning it was caused by natural forces beyond your control.
 As a result, filing a claim for storm damage generally does not affect your individual premium.
 The greater financial risk often comes from not filing a claim and paying for significant repairs out of pocket.
 Your policy is there to protect your investment, and using it for legitimate damage is exactly what you pay for.

-The Risks of DIY Repairs and Hidden Damage
+The Dangers of DIY Roof Repair and Hidden Damage

 It’s tempting to think that if you don’t see missing shingles from your yard, your roof is fine.
 This is one of the most dangerous assumptions a homeowner can make.
 Hail can bruise shingles and cause subtle granule loss that isn't visible from the ground, which accelerates aging and leads to future leaks.
 Attempting a DIY patch job can often make things worse or even void your roof’s warranty.
 A professional inspection is designed to find hidden damage before it becomes a major interior problem, giving you a true picture of your roof's condition.